defenseunicorns/defense-unicorns-hugo-theme/userguide/content/en/docs/adding-content/shortcodes/index.md

 ### Card groups

-Displaying two ore more cards side by side can be easily achieved by putting them between the opening and closing elements of a `cardpane` shortcode.
+Displaying two or more cards side by side can be easily achieved by putting them between the opening and closing elements of a `cardpane` shortcode.
 The general markup of a card group resembles closely the markup of a tabbed pane:

 ```go-html-template